nathan-franz/nathan-franz.github.io/_publications/mmrdiff.md

 collection: publications
 category: working_papers
 permalink: /research/mmrdiff
-excerpt: 'With Aashish Gupta, Dean Spears, and Diane Coffey.
-Using NFHS-4 data, this paper estimates India’s 2012--16 maternal mortality at 228 deaths per 100,000 live births---far above official figures.
+excerpt: 'Using NFHS-4 data, this paper estimates India’s 2012--16 maternal mortality at 228 deaths per 100,000 live births---far above official figures.
 If correct, the findings suggest India is not on track to meet SDG targets and that current systems may be undercounting maternal deaths.'
+coauthors: 'Aashish Gupta, Dean Spears, and Diane Coffey'
 paperurl: 'https://osf.io/preprints/socarxiv/8as72_v1'
 order: 1
 ---